ipfs-inactive/RFC/rfcs/0002-ipfs-governance.md

 The IPFS Project  is governed by a collection of _Teams_ and _Working Groups (WGs)_.
 These Teams and Working Groups are appointed to research, develop and deploy work under their declared scope/focus.

 We distinguish between _Teams_ and _Working Groups_.
 - _Teams_ are small groups who work on products (go-ipfs, ipfs-cluster, ipfs-companion) or services (public gateways, testing infrastructure, etc).
 They have discrete users, use cases, functionality and release roadmaps.
-A Team must have at least 3 people whose Full Time efforts are primarily focused on that Team's work, and they should avoid getting bigger than 8-10 people
+A Team must have at least 2 people (preferably 3 people) whose Full Time efforts are primarily focused on that Team's work, and they should avoid getting bigger than 8-10 people
 - _Working Groups_ tackle ongoing, cross-cutting concerns.
 Some Working Groups focus on shared needs like security, benchmarking or community engagement.
 Others focus on shared goals and priorities like Enabling Development of Decentralized Applications, or Supporting Decentralized Data Stewardship.
 Working Groups do not have a size limit, and don't always have people focused full-time on that group's work.

 It's common for a person to belong to a single team and multiple Working Groups.
 Teams are relatively focused with a small range of direct collaborators while Working Groups are cross-team and cross-functional with a larger range of collaborators.
 While most of their work revolves around a single Team, the Working Groups allow them to be in conversation with many people from many teams about cross-cutting concerns.